-This course provides a selective introduction to topics in molecular recognition from a chemical and biological perspective.
+This course provides a selective introduction to topics in molecular recognition from a chemical/biochemical and biological perspective.
 Model systems are used to understand fundamental principles of molecular recognition and these concepts are then used to examine topics may include antibody-antigen interactions, adhesin-receptor recognition, drug-ligand interactions and macromolecular interactions in gene expression and signal transduction.
-Investigating techniques including molecular graphics and modeling, NMR, mass spectrometry, X-ray crystallography and circular dichroism will be discussed.
+Investigative techniques including molecular graphics and modeling, mass spectrometry and X-ray crystallography will be discussed.
 1 Credit